trafiklab/trafiklab.se/content/api/trafiklab-apis/oxify.md

 ## API Overview

-Poistions are represented by GPS data that is generated locally onboard each train-set.
+Positions are represented by GPS data that is generated locally onboard each train-set.
 The current position is transmitted as a message every second to Oxyfi’s real-time server on shore.

-Besides storing the message for future use the server customizes messages on the fly by tagging it with additional information and passes them on to subscribers.
+Besides storing the message for future use, the server customizes messages on the fly by tagging it with additional information and passes them on to subscribers.
 One such subscriber is the websocket API service.

 The Trainpos API is one such subscriber.
 It subscribes on messages that contains the NMEA version 2.2 specification of